level23/druid-client/README.md

 // For example, this returns my-query6148716d3772c
 $queryId = uniqid('my-query');

-// Please note: this will be blocking untill we have got result from druid.
+// Please note: this will be blocking until we have got result from druid.
+// So cancellation has to be done within another php process.
 $result = $client
     ->query('wikipedia', Granularity::DAY)
     ->interval('2015-09-12 00:00:00', '2015-09-13 00:00:00')